We Fight For You And Your Freedom

 Miami Federal Crime Lawyers Protecting Your Rights And Freedom

 Today, federal grand juries are rightly thought of as rubber stamps for the government prosecutors.
-It is extremely rare for grand juries to vote against returning an indictment as requested by the prosecutors.
-And, when such a rare occurrence happens, the prosecutors simply take the case to another grand jury, where they are almost guaranteed to get the indictment that they sought from the first grand jury.
+It is extremely rare for grand juries to vote against returning a federal indictment as requested by the prosecutors.
+When such a rare occurrence does happen, the prosecutors simply take the case to another grand jury, where they are almost guaranteed to get the indictment that they sought from the first grand jury.

 Grand jury proceedings are closed to the public, the media, and even to the lawyers representing the person about to be charged.
 Basically, a grand jury proceeding is akin to a star chamber proceeding – unfair in every way.

-Grand juries have wide latitude and substantial powers for gathering evidence, typically by issuing subpoenas.
+Federal grand juries have wide latitude and substantial powers for gathering evidence, typically by issuing subpoenas.
 Of course, grand juries don’t act on their own.
 They are run, managed, and manipulated at every stage by federal prosecutors.
 A special relationship often develops between the prosecutors and the grand jurors, who serve for months at a time.
-We have personally witnessed federal grand jurors in Miami, Florida bringing baked goods to the grand jury room and singing Christmas carols with the prosecutors.
-We have never forgotten that.
-It was inappropriate for so many reasons.
-Yet it went on – and the so-called independent grand jury indicted people that the prosecutor with whom they sang Christmas carols wanted them to indict.
-Don’t be naïve: Never forget that grand jurors are there to do the bidding of the prosecutors, and they do it on a daily basis.
+Don’t be naïve—never forget that grand jurors are there to do the bidding of the prosecutors, and they do it on a daily basis.

-If you are served with a grand jury subpoena, you will see that the subpoenas always have the name of a federal prosecutor and, sometimes, federal agents on it.
+If you are served with a grand jury subpoena, you will see that the subpoenas always have the name of a federal prosecutor and sometimes federal agents on it too.
 If you receive a federal grand jury subpoena, you should immediately contact a seasoned, Board Certified criminal defense lawyer who has experience dealing with federal grand jury matters.

 A grand jury must have at least 16 members, but no more than 23.
 A quorum requires at least 16 grand jurors present for a grand jury session.

 Grand jurors may serve for as long as 18 months, and sometimes for an additional 6 months.
-Some grand juries, however, sit only 12 months.
-However, it is really irrelevant because there will always be a federal grand jury ready to indict you.
+However, some grand juries sit only 12 months, but there will always be a federal grand jury ready to indict you.

-Since this page concerns itself primarily with white-collar cases (another name for business crimes), know that a federal grand jury may continue to investigate a particular alleged crime even after an initial indictment is returned.
+Know that a federal grand jury may continue to investigate a particular alleged crime even after an initial indictment is returned.
 There are restrictions in this regard, and your criminal defense lawyer will know about them.
-For example, a grand jury may not legally continue its “investigation” simply to obtain additional evidence supporting the charges in an indictment which has already been returned.
+For example, a grand jury may not legally continue its “investigation” simply to obtain additional evidence supporting the charges in a federal indictment that has already been returned.